DIG-Kaust/MLgeoscience/docs/lectures/1_intro.md

 - **'80 - '90**: these years so the creation of the Multi Layer Perceptron (MLP), the neocognitron (the ancestor of the convolutional layer), the first deep neural networks (e.g., LeNet for MNIST classification), the first sequence-to-sequence networks and the LSTM layer.
-- **from 2010 till now**: a major moment for the history of this field happen in 2012, when a deep convolution neural networks developed by Krizhevsky and co-authors won the ImageNet competition lowering the top-5 error rate from 26.1 percent (previous winner not based on a neural network) to 15.3 percent.
-Since then the field has exploded with advances both in terms of model architectures (AlexNet, VGG, ResNet, GoogleLeNet, ...) and optimization algorithms (AdaGrad, RMSProp, Adam, ...), as well as in the areas of unsupervised learning (e.g., dimensionality reduction and generative models).
+- **from 2010 till now**: a major moment for the history of this field can be traced back to 2012, when a deep convolution neural network developed by Krizhevsky and co-authors won the ImageNet competition lowering the top-5 error rate from 26.1 percent

-**ADD FIGURE**
+  (previous winning solution not based on a neural network) to 15.3 percent.
+Since then the field has exploded with advances both in terms of model architectures (AlexNet, VGG, ResNet, GoogleLeNet, ...) optimization algorithms (AdaGrad, RMSProp, Adam, ...), applications (computer vision, text analysis, speech recognition, ...).
+Moreover, recente developments in the area of unsupervised learning have led to the creation of dimensionality reduction and generative algorithms that can now outperform any state-of-the-art method that is not based on neural networks.

-An optional read if you are interested to dig deeper into the history of this field can be found [here](http://beamlab.org/deeplearning/2017/02/23/deep_learning_101_part1.html).
+If want to dig deeper into the history of this field, an interesting read can be found [here](http://beamlab.org/deeplearning/2017/02/23/deep_learning_101_part1.html).